ATSiCorp/LinkPanel/README.md

 LinkPanel is easy, stable, powerful and free for any personal and commercial use and it's a perfect alternative to Runcloud, Ploi.io, Serverpilot, Forge, Moss.atsi.cloud and similar software...

 ## LinkPanel Roadmap... what's next?
-- LinkPanel Version 4 (half 2024)
+- LinkPanel Version 2 (half 2024)
-- Laravel 9 support
+- Laravel 11 support
 - Backup on s3
 - Apps installer
-- ...

-## Contributing
-Thank you for considering contributing to the LinkPanel Project (code, issues, feedbacks, stars, promo, beers) :)
+- And other function for all I announcement later...

 #### ...anyway star this project on Github, Thankyou ;)

 ## Licence
-LinkPanel is an open-source software licensed under the MIT license.
+LinkPanel is an open-source software licensed under the AGPL license for now, I will add license package for next version!.

 ## Need support with LinkPanel?
 Please open an issue here: https://github.com/ATSiCorp/linkpanel/issues.